postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 In Postman, open a new request by selecting **+** or by selecting **New > HTTP Request**.
 Leave `GET` as the method, and for the request URL enter `https://postman-echo.com/get?test=123`.
 When ready, select **Send**.

 This request calls the [Postman Echo](https://docs.postman-echo.com/#078883ea-ac9e-842e-8f41-784b59a33722) service which you can use to test REST or SOAP clients and make sample API calls.
-The resulting response displays in the response pane below the request.
+The resulting response displays in the response pane.

 <img alt="Send a request" src="https://assets.postman.com/postman-docs/mock-examples-step1-v9-1.jpg" width="808px">